aumpierre-unb/InternalFluidFlow.jl/README.md

 ### **Re2f**

 `Re2f` computes the Darcy friction f factor given the Reynolds number Re and the relative roughness ε.

-By default, pipe is assumed to be smooth (ε = 0).
+Pipe is assumed to be smooth (default is ε = 0).
 If ε > 0.05, relative roughness is reset to upper limit ε = 0.05.

-If fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

 If lam = false is given
-then `Re2f` disregards the laminar flow bounds (Re < 4e3).
+then `f2Re` disregards the laminar flow bounds (Re < 4e3).

 If turb = false is given
-then `Re2f` disregards the turbulent flow bounds (Re > 2.3e3).
+then `f2Re` disregards the turbulent flow bounds (Re > 2.3e3).

+If fig = true is given
+a schematic Moody diagram
+is plotted as a graphical representation of the solution.

+`Re2f` is a main function of
+the `InternalFluidFlow` toolbox for Julia.

 **Syntax:**